Battir: Jordanian period

 During the 1948 war, most of the villagers had fled, but Mustafa Hassan and a few others stayed.
 At night they would light candles in the houses, and in the morning they would take out the cattle.
 When nearing the village, the Israelis thought Battir was still inhabited and gave up attacking.
-The armistice line was drawn near the railroad, with Battir ending up just meters to the east of Jordan's border with Israel.
+The armistice line was drawn between the railroad and the main part of the village, with Battir ending up just meters from Jordan's border with Israel on the Jordanian side.
 At least 30% of Battir's land lies on the Israeli side of the Green Line, as well as a few of its buildings, but the villagers were allowed to keep it in return for preventing damage to the railway, thus being the only Palestinians officially allowed to cross into Israel and work their lands before the Six-Day War.
-The parts of Battir falling on the Israeli side of the Green Line are officially within the territorial jurisdiction of the Mateh Yehuda Regional Council but do not have a local committee of their own and the Council's authority is not exercised there.
+The parts of Battir falling on the Israeli side of the Green Line are officially within the territorial jurisdiction of the Mateh Yehuda Regional Council but do not have a local committee of their own and the council's authority is not exercised there.

 Battir came under Jordanian administration following the 1948 Arab–Israeli War and was annexed by Jordan in 1950.

 The Jordanian census of 1961 found 1,321 inhabitants in Battir.

 Post-1967

-Since the Six-Day War in 1967, the status of Battir changed from Jordanian occupation and annexation to Israeli occupation.
+Since the Six-Day War in 1967, the status of Battir changed from Jordanian rule on to Israeli occupation.
 The population in the 1967 census was 1445.

 Since the signing of the Oslo II Accord in 1995, Battir has been administered by the Palestinian National Authority (PNA).
 It is governed by a village council currently administrated by nine members appointed by the PNA.
 23.7% of the village's lands were classified as Area B, while the remaining 76.3% were classified as Area C.

-In 2007, Battir had a population of 3,967, in 2012 the population was estimated at about 4,500.
+In 2007, Battir had a population of 3,967, in 2012 the population was estimated at 4,500.
+In 2024, Israel approved a new settlement on the UNESCO World Heritage Site, which Peace Now denounced as a threat to Battir's "ancient terraces and sophisticated irrigation systems, evidence of thousands of years of human activity".

 Geography

+Battir is located 6.4 km north-west of Bethlehem on a hill above Wadi el-Jundi (lit.
+"Valley of the Soldier"), which runs southwest through the Judean hills to the coastal plain.

+The village's historical core is characterized by its dense structure, surrounded by agricultural terraces.
+A newer section of Battir extends along the main way to Bethlehem.
+Ein al-Balad, the village's spring, is encased in a spring house.